 Intro to mobile device management profiles

-iOS, iPadOS, macOS, and tvOS have a built-in framework that supports mobile device management (MDM).
+iOS, iPadOS, macOS, tvOS, and watchOS have a built-in framework that supports mobile device management (MDM).
 MDM lets you securely and wirelessly configure devices by sending profiles and commands to the device, whether they’re owned by the user or your organization.
 MDM capabilities include updating software and device settings, monitoring compliance with organizational policies, and remotely wiping or locking devices.
 Users can enroll their own devices in MDM, and organization-owned devices can be enrolled in MDM automatically using Apple School Manager or Apple Business Manager.
 If you’re using Apple Business Essentials, you can also use the device management that’s built right in.

 There are a few concepts to understand if you’re going to use MDM, so read the following sections to understand how MDM uses enrollment and configuration profiles, supervision, and payloads.